An Experimentally Informed Continuum Grain Boundary Model

-The evolution of initial condition described in \fig{ThetaVsX_Cspline_Explicit_J1_gt_1p2_0p65_alpha_0p37_TT_57p3} with the CED function and $\alpha=0.37$ produces the equilibrium $\theta$ profile similar to the SED function.
+The evolution of the initial condition described in \fig{Fig8a} with the CED function and $\alpha=0.37$ produces an equilibrium $\theta$ profile similar to the SED function.
 However, the equilibrium is achieved faster as compared to the SED function. \fig{EnergyVsTime_Cspline_Cusp_Combined_gt_1p2_0p65_a2_0p37_Multiplewells} shows the evolution of energy as a function of time corresponding to the SED and the CED functions.
-The equilibrium energy of the system is higher for the CED function as compared to the SED function, and achieved in less time.
+The equilibrium energy of the system is higher for the CED function as compared to the SED function and is achieved in less time.
 These results suggest that the dynamics of the system evolution and equilibrium energy of the system are influenced by the shape of the energy density functions used.